 When a nail is tired of being hammered, it either disappears into a hole or it bends.
 So I abandoned religious terrorism for a simple cops-and-robbers tale.
 By the time I finished writing it, my expectations for success were considerably, uh, lessened.
 So honestly, I wasn’t expecting anything extraordinary—sell a few thousand copies, earn a few reviews, and build on that.

 Q. So, the trilogy was shipped, sold, and read.
-What’s next?
+What came next?
 Emily Thompson No. 4?

 A. Something even cooler: my first global thriller!

-Tantor Media released The Fury on September 4, 2016, in trade paperback print, audiobook, and eBook.
+Tantor Media released The Fury on September 4, 2016.
 The characters arc-welded themselves to my brain cells, meaning you’ll like hanging out with them, too.
 The plot’s full of jet fuel, and the cover glows so intensely your retinas will burn.
 I’d love to show you, but you’ve got that interview with the Kardashians . . . um, really?
 You want to see it anyway?
-I’d hate to make you miss your time slot, Kardashians are so hard to pin down for interviews . . . well, all right, since you insist, but if Kim won’t balance your martini on her butt cause you’re late, don’t blame me.
+I’d hate to make you miss your time slot, Kardashians are so hard to pin down for interviews . . . well, all right, since you insist, but if Kim abandons you for a cable TV interview, don’t blame me.

-Q. <sees book jacket. widens eyes. drools with admiration and jealousy> Woof, dawg!
+Q. <sees book jacket. widens eyes.> Woof, dawg!
 That IS an awesome cover!
 What’s the book about?

 A. Terrorism.